glints-dev/glints-aries/README.md

 then open your browser on port 9001

 ### development
-all components lived on `src` folder. once you done adding component on `src` folder add it on `src/index.js` file
+all components lived on `src` folder. once you done adding component on `src` folder include it on `src/index.js` file
 ```javascript
 export {default as Button} from './Button';
 export {default as MyAwesomeComponent} from './MyAwesomeComponent';